Am I eligible for PR in Australia?

 6. Look into whether family sponsorship or employment sponsorship options are available to you

-7. Review the current visa processing times and application requirements
+7. People often review current visa processing times and application requirements.

 How LawConnect can help